AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-data-types/r-coordn.md

 Positive values move towards the bottom-right.

-In many cases, the reference position is the center of the image.
-In this case, 0,0 corresponds to the center of the image, -0.5,-0.5 to the top-left corner, and 0.5,0.5 to the bottom-right corner.
+Often, the reference position is the center of the image.
+In this case, `0,0` corresponds to the center of the image, `-0.5,-0.5` to the top-left corner, and `0.5,0.5` to the bottom-right corner.

-Also used to specify image sizes or rectangle size relative to the size of layer 0.
-In this case, the values must be greater than 0.
+It is also used to specify image size or rectangle size relative to the size of layer 0.
+In this case, the value must be greater than 0.
 0 may indicate that a specific default value should be used.
-1,1 specifies a size equal to that of layer 0.
+A value of `1,1` specifies a size equal to that of layer 0.